jameskress/Visualization_Vignettes/ParaView_Vignettes/README.md

 In general, you should use ``pvpython`` if you will be using the interpreter interactively and ``pvbatch`` if you are running in parallel.

+These examples will only use ``pvbatch``, if you want to interactively use ParaView from the command line you can start ``pvpython`` and interact with the interpreter in the same way as these example scipts.

 ### For more information on ParaView
 [Documentation](https://docs.paraview.org/en/latest/index.html)

+## How to Run Examples in This Repo

+### ex*.py
+1. Log on to either Ibex or Shaheen
+2. Clone this repo in your scratch directory
+    1. Shaheen
+    2. Ibex
+3. From the scratch directory run the appropriate batch script for either Ibex or Shaheen:
+    1. Shaheen: ``sbatch ex*_shaheen_runScribt.sbat``, and replace ``*`` with the number of the test you want to run
+    2. Ibex: ``sbatch ex*_shaheen_runScribt.sbat``, and replace ``*`` with the number of the test you want to run
+4.

+### createParaViewMovie.sh
+1. This script will in general work with any sequence of **png** files, but in this repo is only used for test ``ex02_pvAnimation.py``
+2. After ``ex02_pvAnimation.py`` is run, you will have a sequence of png files, simply run ``bash createParaViewMovie.sh`` and a movie will be saved
+3. If desired you can change the framerate, encoding, etc. in the script to suit your needs